Golfrid Siregar

-Golfrid Siregar (1985 – 6 October 2019) was an Indonesian environmental activist, a member of the legal advocacy team of Wahana Lingkungan Hidup Indonesia (WALHI Sumut), also referred to as Friends of the Earth Indonesia, the country’s biggest green NGO.
+Golfrid Siregar (1985 – 6 October 2019) was an Indonesian environmental activist, a member of the legal advocacy team of Wahana Lingkungan Hidup Indonesia (WALHI Sumut), also referred to as Friends of the Earth Indonesia, the country's biggest green NGO.
 Siregar offered legal assistance to local communities with respect to the land conflict between the local communities and the companies in their domain.
-On Oct.
-6, 2019, 3 days after being found unconscious on the side of a road with major head injuries, he died.
+He died on 6 October 2019, three days after being found unconscious on the side of a road with major head injuries.
 There were suspicions that his death was related to his human rights and environmental work.
-There were several request to the police, Indonesian National Commission on Human Rights, President of the Republic of Indonesia, HE Ir.
-H. Joko Widodo by his family, colleagues at WALHI, amnesty international, International Union for Conservation of Nature Netherland (IUCN NL), Human Right Watch and some other International organization for an impartial and independent investigation into the suspicious circumstances of the death of Golfrid Siregar.
+There were several request to the police, Indonesian National Commission on Human Rights, President of the Republic of Indonesia, Joko Widodo by his family, colleagues at WALHI, amnesty international, International Union for Conservation of Nature Netherland (IUCN NL) anh Human Right Watch for an impartial and independent investigation into the circumstances of his death.

 Life

 Golfrid Siregar was the Legal Manager at WALHI North Sumatra since 2016 till his death, he offers legal assistance to local communities to promote environmental protection and human rights.
 He offered legal assistance to local communities with respect to the land conflict between the local communities and the oil palm companies.
-He was also involved in legal cases between Siantar’s villagers against a concrete company, fishermen of Pantau Labu against a sand company and villagers in Karo regency against illegal logging.
+He was also involved in legal cases between Siantar's villagers against a concrete company, fishermen of Pantau Labu against a sand company and villagers in Karo regency against illegal logging.